-Memphis is best known for blues music and rock n roll, but aside from its rich musical history it also has a lesser known side to it.
-A somewhat darker side.
+Memphis is best known for blues music and rock n roll, but aside from its rich musical history, it also has a lesser known, somewhat darker side.
 For example, did you know that there is a rich voodoo culture?

 Let’s look at a few of the most haunted places in Memphis: